Lord Byron (1788-1824)

 "I was born for opposition," Byron proclaimed in Don Juan.
 The outstanding elements of his poetry both support his self-analysis and insure his enduring reputation.
 As a major political and social satirist, he starts, in the Classical and Augustan manner, with a fixed standard of judgment, then, in either seriocomic or savage tones, repeatedly denounces war, tyranny, and hypocrisy.
 As an untiring champion of liberty, he firmly believed that "Revolution / Alone can save the earth from hell’s pollution".

 In 1888 D. Skylitsis, President of the Society of Friends of Lord Byron, proclaimed a competition for the creation of a statue honoring Byron.
-Renowned artists of the time took part, and the work of Lazaros Sohos an important Greek sculptor from Isternia, the island of Tinos, was selected and exhibited at Zappeion.
+Renowned artists of the time took part, and the work of Lazaros Sohos, an important Greek sculptor, was selected and exhibited at Zappeion.
 He is the same artist who created Kolokotronis, on Stadiou Street, Syntagma area.

 |